NathanRVance/clic/README.md

 Each of these fields allows for comma separated values, and SLURM partitions will be created by CLIC for every valid combination of values.
 Things are done this way so that SLURM doesn't run jobs on overprovisioned nodes, which would make CLIC unable to delete them when scaling the cluster.

+### Initialization scripts

+When cloud nodes are created, all executable files in /etc/clic/ are copied to the node.
+These scripts are then run with command line arguments cpus, disksize, and memory, matching the values embedded in the partition name.
+See /etc/clic/example.sh for an example.

+## Submitting Jobs

 Partitions are named X-cpu-Y-disk-memtype (dashes inserted for clarity) where X is the number of cpus and Y is the size of the disk in GB.
-To submit a job for a particular machine architecture, you may specify the corresponding partition, eg:
+To submit a job for a particular machine architecture, you may specify any combination of architecture charictaristics in the job file or on the command line, eg:
+&nbsp;&nbsp;`sbatch --mincpus=4 --tmp=102400 --mem=15360 job.sh`
+The Lua script /etc/slurm/job\_submit.lua places the job in a partition that meets the requirements while minimizing cpus, memory, and disk size, in that order.

+Equivalently, the name of the partition can be specified:
 &nbsp;&nbsp;`sbatch --partition=4cpu100diskstandard job.sh`
-Equivalently, specify individual node charictaristsics:
-&nbsp;&nbsp;`sbatch --mincpus=4 --tmp=102400 --mem=15360 job.sh`
-The Lua script /etc/slurm/job\_submit.lua places the job in the correct partition if none is specified with the --partition flag.

-### Initialization scripts

-When cloud nodes are created, all executable files in /etc/clic/ are copied to the node and run with command line arguments cpus, disksize, and memory, matching the values embedded in the partition name.
-See /etc/clic/example.sh for an example.